fasrc/nebula-ceph-diamond-collector/README.md

 ## Optional config

 - nebula_template_prefix_variable - if needed to override for certain vms.
 This allows to set different diamond prefixes by using a onevm template variable
-- default_prefix - this is the default prefix to be added in diamond; defaults to 'vms'
+- default_prefix - this is the default prefix to be added in diamond; defaults to 'nebulaceph'
+- optionally change diamond's instance_prefix, default is 'instances'